 If you want to turn on or off tablet mode because you have a touch screen or set its behavior, you can turn it on manually and make adjustments.
 To do the same, do the following:-

 Step 1.
-Open the Settings app (To open the Settings app, click on the
+Open the Settings app (To open the Settings app, click on the Start button and type Settings.
+Click on Settings to open the Settings app).

 Step 4.
 On the right side pane, click the drop-down under “When I Sign in” and select the appropriate option between:-